Employer of Record

 Polish tax residents are taxed on their worldwide income.
 The PIT rates for Polish residents are progressive:

 • Up to PLN 120,000: Taxed at 12%, with a tax-free allowance of PLN 30,000.
-The rate is reduced by a tax relief of PLN 3,600.
+The annual tax-reducing amount is PLN 3,600.

-• Exceeding PLN 120,000: Taxed at a rate of 32% on the amount above PLN 120,000, with a fixed charge of PLN 10,800 included.
+• Exceeding PLN 120,000: Taxed at a rate of 32% on the amount above PLN 120,000.

 Capital Gains Taxation

-Capital gains, including income from dividends and interest, are taxed at a flat rate of 19%.
+Capital gains, including income from dividends and interest, are generally taxed at a flat rate of 19%.
 There is no tax-free allowance for this type of income.

 Private Rental Income